quantumlib/qsim/.gemini/styleguide.md

     https://google.github.io/styleguide/shellguide.html)

-To learn this project's conventions for line length, indentation, and other details of coding style, please inspect the following configuration files (if present at the top level of this project repository):
+To learn this project's conventions for line length, indentation, and other details of coding style, please inspect the following configuration files:

 *   [`.editorconfig`](../.editorconfig) for basic code editor configuration (e.g., indentation and line length) specified using the